Workplace Harassment Guide for UK Employers

 IN THIS SECTION

 Workplace harassment is a form of unlawful discrimination.
-Employers are under a legal duty to prevent discrimination in the workplace and to ensure the wellbeing of their workforce.
+Under the Equality Act 2010, employers have a legal duty to take reasonable steps to prevent harassment in the workplace and ensure the wellbeing of their workforce.

 Where a worker can show they have been subjected to harassment at work, they may be able to bring a claim against their employer under the Equality Act 2010.